The LOGIC Home: How a More Attainable GO Logic Home Came to Life

 That led to a few non-negotiables:

-The Logic Home is designed to hit our typical Passive House level performance targets once modeling is complete.
+High-performance envelope.
+The LOGIC Home is designed to hit our typical Passive House level performance targets once modeling is complete.

-We install the same German tilt and turn wood units as are standard on the Go Home line.
-We did not swap to vinyl to chase a lower sticker price.
+Triple-glazed wood windows.
+We install the same German tilt-and-turn wood/aluminum-clad units as are standard on the GO Home line.

 Full customization